 There’s no hemming and hawing here: Frontier takes the win with unlimited data on all of its internet plans.
 Even its DSL internet.

-Xfinity, on the other hand, caps your data at 1.2 TB.
+Xfinity, on the other hand, caps your data at 1.2 TB (unless you qualify for Xfinity's Gigabit X2 plan exclusive to Seattle).
 While most of us probably won’t go near that data cap, it definitely starts to loom large by the end of the month if you’re working from home or need to download a boatload of video games.

 - Xfinity data cap: 1.2 TB